Tips to Help You Prepare for Difficult Workplace Conversations

 In situations where an individual displays competence or mastery the situation calls for empowering them to do more.
 While a positive situation, many individuals are comfortable being comfortable, and you will be challenged to guide them into new areas and challenges.

-- Plan and practice your opening sentence.
-In dozens of workshops helping individuals learn how to successfully navigate difficult discussions, the activity of crafting and practicing the opening sentence is consistently identified as the single most important step in a successful process.
+In dozens of workshops helping individuals learn how to navigate difficult discussions successfully, the activity of crafting and practicing the opening sentence is consistently identified as the single most important step in a successful process.
 Take the time to write down the issues and behaviors and form and frame and then practice your opening sentence.
 There’s a high degree of correlation between nailing your conversation opener and conducting an effective, constructive conversation.

 Plan and practice your opening sentence until it is comfortable.